tunapanda/swagmap/BACKLOG.md

 * Create the function `handleXApiStatement(xApiStatement)` in `SwagModel`.
 This function will take the data for one xAPI statement and make relevant changes to all the items in the model.

+* Create a new viewtest based on https://github.com/tunapanda/swagmap/blob/master/test/view/controllertest.html that calls `handleXApiStatement` based on some dummy data.
+The completed items should show up as completed.

 * Use [TinCanJS](https://github.com/RusticiSoftware/TinCanJS) to connect to the LRS to get data for which swagifacts that should be displayed as completed or not completed.